 Keep your API key secure

-Manage API access keys in your dashboard.
-Iframely lets you create multiple keys and disable/pause it at any time.
-If your key is client-facing, you can restrict it to select referring domains.
+Manage your API keys and their restrictions in your dashboard.
+If your key is client-facing, or for iFrames and thumbnail images, you can restrict referring domain origins.

-When you make API calls from a client facing JavaScript, you’d want to secure your API key.
+When you make API calls from a client-facing JavaScript, you want to secure your API key.

 .
 It should be the MD5 hash value of your actual API key.
 You can find it on your keys page:

-If you do not use Content IDs, we also include that key
+Unless you use Content IDs, we also include that client key

 attribute of Iframely iFrames.

-This way, no end-user will see your actual API key.
-You can be sure it is used in client context only.
+This way, no end-user will see your private API key.
+Only a public client hash value may be exposed to users and can be sure it is used in the client context only.
 It will allow you to control traffic with that key, allowing only certain referring origins.

-- Select the key from the list to edit it and find “Activate CORS and CSP” checkbox.
+- Select the key from the list to edit it and find the “Activate origin check.
+Allow these domains only” checkbox.

-- In the text area below the checkbox, list the domain names of your sites.
+- In the text area below the checkbox, list the domain names of your sites, one per line.

 - You can use a wildcard for subdomains such as